offici5l/MiTool/README.md

 <div align="left">

 ### Description:
-<sub>- MiTool is a tool to retrieve the encryptData(token) for Xiaomi devices, with unlockbootloader.py. for " unlock bootloader ".</sub>
+MiTool is a tool to retrieve the encryptData(token) for Xiaomi devices, with unlockbootloader.py. for " unlock bootloader "

 ### To-Do List